state-hiu/virtual-mapgive-course/osm_export_tutorial/osm_export_tutorial.md

 - scale: country-level
 - file-format: .osm.pdf, shapefile

-GeoFabrik has data extracts from OSM which are normally updated every day.
-The extracts typically cover whole countries and regions.
+GeoFabrik has daily data extracts from OSM.
+These extracts typically cover whole countries and regions.
 Select your continent and then your country of interest.
 Options to download include .osm.pbf and shapefiles.

 A .osm.pbf is a compressed .osm file.
-A .osm file is a type of XML file that contains OSM data.
+You can open a .osm or .osm.pbf file automatically using QGIS, but not ArcGIS.

 ### shapefile format
 In OSM there are no layers in the traditional GIS sense.
 There are different types of features such as points (nodes), lines (ways), and polygons (closed ways).
-A feature is defined according to what it's tags are, and a tag can be anything.
+A feature is defined according to what its tags are, and a tag can be anything.
 Geofabrik generates shapefiles grouping the most commonly found types of features in OSM into layers that are commonly used in GIS software.
 For example, one of the layers are roads, which contain the highways, tracks, and paths found in OSM.

+You can open shapefiles automatically using QGIS or ArcGIS.

 ## 3. Metro Extracts